NeptuneIX/Recipe-Master/README.md

 - **File Storage:** Azure for managing recipe images and static assets.
 - **Authentication:** Passport.js with sessions for secure user login and access control.

+## Getting Started

+This repository contains the production branch of the project.
+However, the reason why there's no website link to it is because some aspects of it are broken when hosted on the public domains of the hosting websites, therefore I would need to pay for my own domain first & then set it up.
+When I do so there will be a link for it on this repository.

 ## Video Overview
 [Watch the video overview](https://youtu.be/y74smD8EGnM)